- Areas of Study

 SIL-UND strives to keep its costs low, in effect providing an automatic scholarship to all students.
 If that's not enough, here are some options for additional financial aid.

-SIL offers some small scholarships (typically 30-70% of tuition and fees) each summer, which are awarded based on financial need, academic record, and evidence of committment to field research and service in local language communities.
+SIL offers some small scholarships (typically 30-70% of tuition) each summer, which are awarded based on financial need, academic record, and evidence of commitment to field research and service in local language communities.
 They are normally awarded in the middle of the summer session, although on request some decisions may be made prior to the summer.
 They are applied first against any amount that the student owes SIL-UND or UND, then any remainder is paid directly to the student.

 Students interested in these scholarships must submit their pre-application ("Step 1") form to SIL-UND by March 15 and must complete their application by April 1 (submitting or postmarking the "Step 3" pre-arrival form and sending the "Step 4" tuition deposit).
-Those who meet these deadlines and who express interest in scholarships will be sent a questionnaire in early April which focuses especially on determining their financial need.
+Those who meet these deadlines and who express interest in scholarships in their "Step 3" form will be sent a financial aid application in early- or mid-April.

 SIL-UND has a special scholarship fund designated for students studying community-based literacy (the “Literacy Megacourse”) at SIL-UND.
 The amounts available are more generous than the general scholarships, often providing 50-100% of tuition and fees.
 In addition to the criteria for general scholarships (above), scholarships from this fund are awarded based upon evidence of a commitment to do work in community-based literacy in developing countries, such as: